-This 6-day course is an intense, interactive, and realistic experience providing students with information on various types of forensic evidence and related information that can be gathered at a fire scene and the knowledge and skills to document, collect, and submit evidence for investigations.
+This 6-day course is an intense, interactive and realistic experience providing students with information on various types of forensic evidence and related information that can be gathered at a fire scene and the knowledge and skills to document, collect and submit evidence for investigations.
 Students will be required to perform realistic, hands-on practicals of collecting and submitting items of evidence.

-Students must bring a laptop or tablet and copies of NFPA 921 (2021) and 1033 (2022) to class.
+Students must bring a laptop or tablet and copies of National Fire Protection Association (NFPA) 921, Guide for Fire and Explosion Investigations (2021) and NFPA 1033, Standard for Professional Qualifications for Fire Investigator (2022) to class.

 Successful completion of this course satisfies the training and education requirements for International Association of Arson Investigators Evidence Collection Technician certification.

-Applicants must meet ONE of the following sections:
+Applicants must meet ONE of the following:

-- Additionally, successful completion (above 80%) of any fire investigation training which totals 40 hours.
+- Successful completion of National Fire Academy’s "Fire Investigations: Essentials" (R0772 or R0206, certificate dated after October 1, 2017).
+Plus, an additional, successful completion (above 80%) of any in-person, tested fire investigation training which totals 40 hours.
 (NFA courses R0204, R0205, R0206, R0214, R0255, may be counted toward this requirement.)